roman-yagodin/PlaneShift.BuildScripts/README.md

 * Somethat higher FPS / smoother gameplay that with static client
 * Ability to test recent code changes (and also encounter recently added bugs)
-* Ability to use community-provided code patches that enhances some game aspects
+* Ability to use community-provided code patches that enhance some game aspects (like [this one](http://greatshift.111mb.de/psextended))
 * Ability to test your own patches before committing them to the project team

 # Using scripts